masabahmad/CRONO/community/test/README.md

 **Notes**

+All inputs must be in powers of 2.
 The executables also output the time in seconds that the program took to run.
 The test folder includes a checker program, that checks for accuracy.